Boys Go to Jupiter: Production

 In January 2024, it was announced Julian Glander had directed the film, with the voices of Jack Corbett, Janeane Garofalo, Tavi Gevinson, Elsie Fisher, Grace Kuhlenschmidt, Julio Torres, Joe Pera, Miya Folick, Sarah Sherman, Cole Escola, Max Wittert, Chris Fleming, Eva Victor, River L. Ramirez and Demi Adejuyigbe.

 Release

 It had its world premiere at Tribeca Festival on June 7, 2024.
 In May 2025, Cartuna and Irony Point acquired distribution rights to the film, and set it for an August 8, 2025, release.

 Reception

 Critical reception

-On the review aggregator website Rotten Tomatoes, 92% of 26 critics' reviews are positive.
+On the review aggregator website Rotten Tomatoes, 93% of 59 critics' reviews are positive.
+The website's consensus reads: "Bouncy, bright, and liminal in scope, Boys Go to Jupiter harnesses the absurd to creatively skewer capitalistic intent through a surreal yet sublimely animated environment."
+On Metacritic, the film has a weighted average score of 76 out of 100 based on 15 critics, which the site labels as "generally favorable" reviews.

 Belen Edwards of Mashable praised the film, writing: "Bizarre, hilarious, and boasting refreshingly distinct animation, Boys Go to Jupiter is a wonderfully absurd experience."
 Scott Wilson of Loud and Clear Reviews wrote: "A delightful dream of a film."